aj-das/aj-das-recipe-ratings-predictor/README.md

 <iframe src="assets/protein_after.html" width="800" height="400" frameborder="0"></iframe>

 The overall shape of the distribution was perserved by filling in missing protein values with the median.
 This helped stabilize model performance without dropping rows and not introducing outliers.

+## Framing a Prediction Problem

+The goal of this project is to **predict the average user rating (`avg_rating`) of a recipe** based on its metadata.
+Since `avg_rating` is a **continuous numerical value ranging from 1 to 5**, this is a **regression problem**.
+I want to estimate a real-valued prediction of how well a recipe is expected to be rated, prior to any user reviews being submitted.
+The choice of `avg_rating` as the response variable aligns directly with our research question: *What makes a recipe well-rated?*

+Understanding how different recipe characteristics influence user satisfaction can inform recommender systems and help both users and platforms highlight high-quality content.

+To evaluate the model, I chose **Mean Squared Error (MSE)** as my metric.
+MSE penalizes larger errors more severely, encouraging models that are accurate across the board.
+Classification metrics like accuracy or F1-score would not be appropriate in this context because we are predicting a continuous outcome, not a class label.

+At the **time of prediction**, all features used (e.g., `minutes`, `protein`, `n_steps`, `tags`, etc.) would be available to the system before the user submits any rating.
+Therefore, my setup realistically simulates how a platform like Food.com might recommend or rank recipes before they are reviewed.